 What is a heart attack?

 Ideally, the arteries that carry the heart’s blood supply stay clear and open.
 If any buildup occurs in these arteries, it can lead to the formation of a clot.
 A clot in the arteries can prevent oxygen from reaching the heart.
-This is what causes a heart attack.
+This is what causes heart attacks.
 The heart will eventually heal, but the resultant scar tissue won’t work quite as well as the original heart cells.
 The heart’s pumping ability will also be diminished after a heart attack.